Table of Contents

 Pro Tip

 Wander over to Elvis for souvlaki when you get hungry.
-The popular Gazi souvlaki shop has a second location in Pagrati.
+The popular Gazi souvlaki shop has location in Pagrati.

 Chelsea Hotel is located at Archimidous ke Proklou, Athina 116 35, Greece.